Read this article in 日本語.

-As a designer, what I love about Vivaldi is the seemingly endless possibilities to personalize and customize the interface.
+As a designer, what I love about Vivaldi is the seemingly endless possibilities to customize the interface.
 Now we’re adding even more choices with the Window Background Image setting we just introduced in Vivaldi 1.15: Just Better.
 That’s fantastic, but there are some things to keep in mind when you can tweak that many aspects of the UI (User Interface) – I’ll try to show some “best practice” examples, and give you some patterns and images to get things going.

 Let me add that I’m slightly more than average interested in patterns and textures.
 So much so that I ran a dedicated blog on the subject for 6 years.
 It was called Subtle Patterns, and it still exists even though it’s changed slightly after being acquired, but it’s still a great resource to get patterns to use in Vivaldi.